Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: Fidelity Strange Correlator

-The subscript $K$ denotes that we consider operators that transform nontrivially under $K$.
-We dub this type of strange correlator as $K$-strange correlator.
-Let us first consider the denominator of Eq. (\ref{2dZ2Z2Z2SC}).
-The sum over $\mathcal{D}$ is a sum over domain wall configurations of the Ising spins.
-Without loss of generality, let us assume the probability distribution $p_\mathcal{D}$ has the form of the Boltzmann weight of a classical Ising model, or equivalently $p_{\mathcal{D}}=2\prod_{l\in\mathcal{D}}x^{-l}$, where $x=\exp(-2\beta)$ is the domain wall tension and the factor of 2 comes from the fact that for the same domain wall configuration there are 2 Ising spin configurations related by the $\mathbb{Z}_2$ symmetry.
-Here, without causing any confusion, we use $l$ to label both the domain wall and the length of the domain wall.
-For the ensemble to be in a $\mathbb{Z}_2^A$ preserving phase, we need $x>x_c^{\mathrm{Ising}}=1/\sqrt{3}$ on a triangular lattice.
-In each configuration, we have a factor of a wavefunction overlap.
-It can be decomposed into the product of overlap between a cluster state and a trivial state on each domain wall,
+The subscript $K$ denotes the FSC are for $K$-charged operators.
+Using Eq.~\eqref{eq:avg-D}, the FSC can be expressed as a statistical average over configurations of the Ising spins, labeled by $\D$.
+Without loss of generality, we assume the probability $p_\mathcal{D}$ the form of the Boltzmann weight of a classical Ising model, or equivalently $p_{\mathcal{D}}=2\prod_{l\in\mathcal{D}}x^{L(l)}$, where $x=e^{-2\beta}$ \footnote{The choice of $p_\D$ is of course not unique.
+However, as long as the Ising degrees of freedom is in the paramagnetic phase, one should be able to write a similar $p_\D$ with a renormalized loop tension.}.
+Here, $l$ labels a domain wall in the Ising configurations and $L(l)$ its length.
+For the ensemble to be in a $\mathbb{Z}_2^A$ symmetric phase -- where the two-point correlation function of $\mathbb{Z}_2^A$ charges decays exponentially with distance -- we need $x>x_c^{\mathrm{Ising}}=1/\sqrt{3}$ for a triangular lattice.
+Furthermore, the weight of each configuration is ``quantum corrected'' by the wavefunction overlap $|\langle\Psi_\mathcal{D}|\Phi_\mathcal{D}\rangle|$, which can be decomposed into the product of overlap between a cluster state and a trivial state on each domain wall,

-Here the overlap is calculated using the fixed point wavefunction of the cluster state and trivial state, for details see Appendix \ref{wavefunction overlap}.
-Each overlap factor decays with the length of the system, which makes perfect sense.
-The decay rate in general is not universal.
-However, the factor of 2 in front of the exponential decay is universal - it is related to the quantum dimension of the boundary modes of the decorated $1d$ SPT.
-This factor is crucial in determining the behavior of strange correlators as we will explain later.
-Gathering everything, the denominator can be written as
+Here the overlap is calculated with the fixed point wavefunction of the cluster state and trivial state.
+Each overlap factor decays with the length of the domain wall.
+The decay rate generally is not universal, while the factor of 2 in front of the exponential decay is \textit{universal} -- it equals to the degeneracy of the boundary modes of the decorated $1d$ SPT.
+We show in the supplementary\cite{supplementary} that this factor stays the same for SPT wavefunction away from the fixed point using both field theory and matrix product representations for $1d$ SPT.
+This factor is crucial for the behavior of FSCs.
+Eventually, the ``quantum corrected'' weight can be written as

-where $L(\mathcal{D})$ is the total length of domain wall and $n(\mathcal{D})$ is the number of domain walls in configuration $\mathcal{D}$. $\tilde{x}$ is $x/2$, where 1/2 is the loop tension renormalization coming from the wavefunction overlaps.
-A keen reader may find the resemblance between Eq. (\ref{partition}) and the partition function of an $O(n)$ loop model with $n=2$.
+where $L(\mathcal{D})$ is the total length of domain wall, $n(\mathcal{D})$ is the number of domain walls in configuration $\mathcal{D}$, and $\tilde{x}=x/2$ is the renormalized loop tension.
+Eq. (\ref{partition}) resembles the partition function of an $O(n)$ loop model with loop fugacity $n=2$.
+We emphasize that both the loop fugacity and tension have received nontrivial quantum corrections from the decorated domain wall states.